Portrait of Suzanne Bloch: Theft

 On 20 December 2007, the painting was stolen from the São Paulo Museum of Art.
-Around five o'clock in the morning, three men invaded the museum and took away Picasso's Portrait of Suzanne Bloch and Portinari's O lavrador de café from the museum collection.
-The whole action took about three minutes.
-The estimated value of the works was US$55 million, with the portrait alone valued at US$50 million.
+Around five o'clock in the morning, three men broke into the museum and stole Picasso's Portrait of Suzanne Bloch and Candido Portinari's O lavrador de café from the museum collection; the perpetrators were able to carry out the robbery in just three minutes, using a hydraulic jack and a crowbar.
+The estimated value of both artworks combined was US$55 million, with the portrait alone valued at US$50 million.

-The paintings, which are listed as Brazilian National Heritage by IPHAN, remained missing until 8 January 2008, when they were recovered in Ferraz de Vasconcelos by the Police of São Paulo.
+The paintings, which are listed as part of the Brazilian National Heritage by IPHAN, remained missing until 8 January 2008, when they were recovered in Ferraz de Vasconcelos by the Police of São Paulo, who also arrested two suspects.
 The paintings were returned, undamaged, to the São Paulo Museum of Art.
+The incident was described as "a major embarrassment" for the museum, which was not only forced to admit that they "had no alarm system and no sensors", but that its entire collection "was not insured".

 Exhibitions

-The painting was exhibited at the Thannhauser Gallery in Berlin (1913); at the Museo Nacional de Bellas Artes in Buenos Aires (1939); at the M. H. de Young Memorial Museum in San Francisco (1940); at the famous exhibition From Cézanne to Picasso, in Los Angeles (1941); at the exhibition A Nova Pintura Francesa, in Rio de Janeiro (1949); at the Museu Picasso in Barcelona and at the Kunstmuseum in Berne, both in 1992; and at the Picasso retrospective, at the Musée Picasso, in Paris, carried out in 1994.
+The painting was exhibited at the Thannhauser Gallery in Berlin (1913); at the Museo Nacional de Bellas Artes in Buenos Aires (1939); at the M. H. de Young Memorial Museum in San Francisco (1940); at the famous exhibition From Cézanne to Picasso, in Los Angeles (1941); at the exhibition A Nova Pintura Francesa, in Rio de Janeiro (1949); at the Museu Picasso in Barcelona and at the Kunstmuseum in Bern, both in 1992; and at the Picasso retrospective, at the Musée Picasso, in Paris, carried out in 1994.